-A very well known example is HTML (HyperText Markup Language) .
-Websites are coded in HTML (and other programming languages), however, you (should) never see a trace of the code.
-What you do see is its interpretation by the browser, for example a certain font formatting, a table, or embedded images.
-So what does XML do?
+A well-known example of a markup language is HTML (HyperText Markup Language) .
+While HTML (and other programming languages) define the look of a website, you should never see a trace of the code.
+What you do see is its interpretation by your browser.
+For example, font formatting or embedded images.

-To achieve this description of data, XML relies on Document Type Definition (DTD).
-You could say that this is the ‘machine’s’ dictionary, which allows it to understand the markup language.
+To describe data, XML relies on Document Type Definition (DTD).
+You could say that this is the machine’s dictionary.
+It allows the machine to understand the markup language.
 Thus, each document must start by defining the type of DTD to be used.
-The code could look something like this:
+HTML uses the same principle.
+The code you’ll find on many websites could look something like this:

 <!doctype html public "-//w3c//DTD html 4.0//en">

 This specific example tells your browser that the DTD is html 4.0 in English.
 The browser can then go ahead and compare each of the given commands to its DTD, which tells it what to do with each command.
 That’s how the command

 <b> translates to bold text or

 The problem with HTML is that it consists of a static set of commands.
 Whenever you want to define certain attributions, you need to type these commands.
 Over and over again.
 While this makes HTML straightforward and easy to learn, it also limits its flexibility.

 For example, say you want to change the size or color of a header that you have used a dozen times throughout your website.
 Imagine you had to change the attribute of each of the one dozen headers individually.
 How boring!

 In web design, Cascading Style Sheets (CSS) have eliminated this tiresome editing of HTML documents.
 Now, you simply add the attribute “H1” to your header on the website and in the style sheet you define what an “H1” header looks like.
 And when you want to change the look of that header, you only change it in one place, i.e. the style sheet.
 Problem solved.